 Picture this: you’ve warmed up your email domain and configured your DNS settings.
-Your copy is excellent, full of personalization and free of SPAM trigger words.
-The first batch of messages go out…and a lot of them come back as undeliverable.
-There was one critical step missing in your process: testing email deliverability and verifying the email addresses.
+Your copy is excellent, full of personalization, and free of SPAM-triggering words.
+The first batch of marketing messages goes out…and a lot of them come back as undeliverable.
+There were two critical steps missing in your process: testing email deliverability and verifying the email addresses.

 Table of Contents

 If you don’t verify email addresses before sending campaigns, you might be wasting time messaging accounts that don’t exist.
 Your prospect may have changed domains, had a typo or entered a false address just to get a download.
 Checking email deliverability in advance can help you avoid this scenario and protect your domain reputation in the process.

 If you don’t verify the email addresses before sending email marketing campaigns, you might be wasting time messaging email accounts that don’t exist.
 Your prospect may have changed domains, had a typo, or entered a false address just to get a download.
 Sending messages to invalid email addresses decreases your reputation online and can affect deliverability lowering its rates.
 If you verify their email addresses in advance, it can help you avoid this scenario and protect your domain reputation in the process.

 It’s a fact of life that occasionally, an email will bounce or be undeliverable.
 Two types of bounces can occur: